evaera/Rocs/docs/index.html.md

 })
 ```

 **Components** are, in essence, named <dfn data-t="Typically, a component is a well-structured dictionary table.">groups of related data</dfn> which can be associated with an entity.
-Every type of component you want to use must be explicitly registered on the Rocs instance with a unique name along with various other options.
+Every type of component you want to use must be explicitly registered on the Rocs instance with a <dfn data-t="Components must have unique names to ensure that we can keep server and client components straight when replicating.
+It also enables some shorthands within the API.
+We recommend that you give your components specific enough names so that naming collisions do not occur.
+Attempting to register two components with the same name is an error.">unique name</dfn> along with various other options.

-In Rocs, components are a little different from a typical ECS framework.
-In order to facilitate shared <dfn data-t='"Resource" refers to anything that has state which Rocs could manage, such as a property like WalkSpeed.'>resource</dfn> management, multiple components of the same type can exist on the same entity.
+In Rocs, components are a little different from a typical ECS library.
+In order to allow disparate locations of your code to influence and mutate the same state in a safe way, multiple of the same component can exist on one entity.

 As discussed in the previous section, entity wrappers must be created with a scope.
-Multiple components of the same type are distinguished by this scope.
+Multiple of the same component on one entity are distinguished by the scopes that you choose when adding the component.
 When you add or remove a component from an entity, you only affect components which are also branded with your scope.

 ### Component Aggregates

-Every time you add, modify, or delete a component, all components of the same type are grouped and subsequently fed into a <dfn data-t="A function that accepts an array of all values of components of the same type, and returns a single value.
+Every time you add, modify, or remove a component, all components of the same type are grouped and fed into a <dfn data-t="A function which you define that accepts an array of all values of components of the same type, and returns a single value.
 The function decides how the values should be combined to reach the final value.">reducer function</dfn>.
 The resultant value is now referred to as a **component aggregate**.

 ### Component Classes

 When you register a component type with Rocs, what you are actually registering is a **component class**.
 Component classes are used to represent a component of a specific type and are how you access the aggregate data.

-Component classes may have their own constructors and destructors, <dfn data-t="Functions which fire when the component is added, updated, and removed">life cycle hooks</dfn>, and custom methods.
+Component classes may have their own constructors and destructors, <dfn data-t="Functions which fire when the component is added, updated, and removed">life cycle hooks</dfn>, and custom methods if you wish.

-Only one component class will exist per entity per component type.
+Only one instance of a component class will exist per entity per component type.
 So if you have an entity with two components of type `"MyComponent"`, there will only be one `MyComponent` component class for this entity.

 ### Tags and Base Scope Components

 Component types may also be optionally registered with a [CollectionService] tag.
-Rocs will then automatically add (with [optional initial data](#)) and remove this component from the entity for the respective Instance.
+Rocs will then automatically add and remove this component from the Instance when the tag is added or removed.

 For situations like this where there is a component that exists at a more fundamental level, the **base scope** is used.
 The base scope is just like any other component scope, except it has special significance in performing the role as the "bottom-most" component (or in other words, the component that holds data for a component type without any additional modifiers from other places in the code base).